Updated December 13, 2020

 The mRNA vaccines in development against COVID-19 carry the instructions vital for the production of spike proteins that are normally found on the surface of the novel coronavirus.Tweet

 There are a number of vaccines in development against the SARS-CoV-2 virus.
-Of these many vaccines, there are two mRNA vaccines that have reached Phase 3 clinical trials: the vaccine developed by Moderna, and Pfizer and BioNTech’s BNT162.
-When the currently ongoing Phase 3 clinical trials end, we will all know more about the safety and efficacy of both mRNA vaccines.
-If the vaccines are proven safe and effective in the Phase 3 trials, the companies developing the vaccines will receive FDA approval to commercialize them — both in the United States and worldwide.
+Of these many vaccines, there are two mRNA vaccines that have reached Phase 3 clinical trials: Pfizer and BioNTech’s BNT162, and the Moderna mRNA vaccine.

 Pfizer and BioNTech’s mRNA Vaccine Is Called BNT162

 As we have already mentioned, Pfizer and BioNTech’s vaccine, called BNT162, is another mRNA vaccine in development against the SARS-CoV-2 virus, which causes COVID-19.
 The three companies developed a version of the mRNA vaccine that would require a booster shot.
 This means that the vaccine would require two doses.